ev3rywh3re/jesse-james-wp-block-plugin-scaffold-jsx-dynamic/README.md

 This is mostly copied from my current experiments.
 So it may not be edited...
 You are warned.

-!!!
-Clean new start

 From: https://modularwp.com/how-to-build-gutenberg-blocks-jsx/

+### Custom build files:

+- webpack.config.js
+- .babelrc
-Custom package.json
+- package.json
+- package-lock.json

+### Install dependencies:
 npm install

-Custom build files:

-Final commands:
+### Compile commands:
-npm run dev
-npm run build
+npm run dev - run in development mode npm run build - build production files